parkerdavis1/birdsmakesound/blog/use-anki-to-learn-bird-sounds/index.md

 Anki is popular with medical and law students, but I've never heard of birders using it for learning bird sounds.
 The interface doesn't *wow* you and it takes a bit of setting up (hence this walk-through), but once you start using it to study sounds it has an uncluttered look and feel with a nice keyboard interface.
 There are also mobile versions of the app with the ability to sync your data across devices.

-Whether you're a new or traveling birder, point count tech, or any variety of bird sound aficionado – when you want to use your own sound files, Anki is a great option to have in your toolbox.
+With a winning combination of flexibility and efficiency, birders of any experience level would benefit from having Anki in their toolbox.

 So lets get to it!